plenteum/plenteumd-ha/README.md

 ### Event - *synced*

-This event is emitted when the daemon has synchronized with the TurtleCoin network.
+This event is emitted when the daemon has synchronized with the Plenteum network.

 ```javascript
 daemon.on('synced', () => {